Protecting Consumers.

 What is ICRP and what does it do?

-The Institute for Consumer Rights and Product Liability Protection Ltd/Gte (ICRP) is an independent, non-profit organisation dedicated to protecting Nigerian consumers.
-We advocate for consumer rights, resolve complaints, educate the public, engage policymakers, publish research, and take legal action — including litigation — against companies and individuals who violate consumer rights or sell unsafe products.
+Institute for Consumer Rights and Product Liability Protection Ltd/Gte (ICRP) is a private, independent, non-profit organisation dedicated to protecting Nigerian consumers.
+We advocate for consumer rights, resolve complaints, educate the public, engage policymakers, publish research, and take legal action, including litigation against companies/organisations and individuals who violate consumer rights.
 We serve all Nigerians across all 36 states and the FCT.

 Is ICRP a government agency?

-No. ICRP is a fully independent, non-profit civil society organisation — not a government agency.
-We are registered in Nigeria as a company limited by guarantee (Ltd/Gte), which is the legal structure for non-profit bodies in Nigeria.
-Our independence means we are free from political, corporate, or governmental influence, and our only obligation is to the Nigerian consumer.
-We work alongside regulatory bodies like the Consumer Protection Council (CPC) but are not affiliated with any of them.
+No. ICRP is a fully private, independent, non-profit organisation and not a government agency.
+We are registered in Nigeria as a company limited by Guarantee (Ltd/Gte).
+Our independence means that we are free from political, corporate, or governmental influences, and our only obligation is to the Nigerian consumer.
+We promote and support Government policies and programmes that promote consumer rights, well-being, safe products and services in Nigeria.

 Who can file a complaint with ICRP?

 Any Nigerian consumer who has been treated unfairly in a commercial transaction can file a complaint with us.
-This includes people who have purchased defective products, received substandard services, been misled by false advertising, overcharged, had a contract breached, or suffered a health or safety risk from a product or service.
+This includes people who have purchased defective products, received substandard services, been misled by false advertisement, overcharged, had a contract breached, or suffered a health or safety risk from a product or service.
 You do not need to hire a lawyer to file a complaint with us.
-Our complaint process is free, accessible, and confidential.
+Our complaint process is accessible and confidential.

 How does the complaint process work?

 The process is straightforward.
-Step 1: Submit your complaint online using our Consumer Complaint Form – providing your personal details, the company or individual involved, a description of what happened, and the outcome you are seeking.
-Step 2: ICRP reviews your complaint within 5 working days and contacts you.
+Step 1: Walk into any of our offices or submit your complaint online using our Consumer Complaint Form – provide your personal details, the company/organisation or individual involved, and a description of what happened.
+Step 2: ICRP reviews your complaint and contacts you.
 Step 3: Depending on the nature of your complaint, we may pursue mediation, engage the relevant regulatory authority, or — where appropriate — initiate legal action.
 All submissions are treated with strict confidentiality.

 Can ICRP take a company to court on my behalf?

-Yes — where appropriate.
+Yes, where appropriate.
 One of ICRP's core services is consumer and public interest litigation.
-We take on cases in court to enforce consumer protection laws, particularly where a company's conduct has caused significant harm or affects a large number of consumers.
-However, filing a complaint does not automatically guarantee legal representation or court action.
+We take on cases in court to enforce consumer protection laws, particularly where a company's/organisation's conduct has caused significant harm or affects a large number of consumers.
 Every complaint is reviewed on its merits, the public interest involved, and available resources.
-If your case qualifies for litigation, we will inform you and proceed accordingly — with your consent.
+If your case qualifies for litigation, we will inform you and proceed accordingly with your consent.

 What are my rights as a consumer in Nigeria?